NIKHIL-afk/personal-site/README.md

-# open index.html file to see a demo cv of mine using html and css
+# open index.html file to see a demo cv of mine